-

 - Obviously, you get the catapult as a shield for this feat.
 The only downside is that it stays visible to everyone (instead of potentially becoming forgotten).

-- Sometimes you can get lucky and find another card of the same number and shoot a double (or even triple) shot.
+- Sometimes you can get lucky and find another (hand or open) card of the same number and shoot a double (or even triple) shot.

 - Playing numbers, it's easier to shoot again with the same suit, as opposed to consuming your catapult suit cards quickly (and soon need a new suit).

-- You'll very likely have better knowledge for choosing the targets - fewer targets to choose from.
+- You're more likely (on average) to have better knowledge for choosing the targets - fewer targets to choose from.

 - When you cast with your catapult suit, it can often be that no one else has the same catapult suit - so you don't know where to cast.